Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 ### 1.4.2 GitHub

+#### 1.4.2.1 GitHub Pre-Requisites

-> NOTE: The accelerator does not support GitHub personal accounts at this time, since they don't support all the features required for security.
+The accelerator does not support GitHub personal accounts, since they don't support all the features required for security.
 You must have a GitHub organization account or the accelerator will fail on apply.
 You can create a free organization [here](https://github.com/organizations/plan).
 Learn more about account types [here](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts).

+> NOTE: If you choose to use a `free` organization account the accelerator bootstrap will make your repositories public.
+It must do this to support the functionality required by the accelerator.
+This is not recommended for production environments.

+#### 1.4.2.2 GitHub Personal Access Token (PAT)

 1. Navigate to [github.com](https://github.com).
 1. Click on your user icon in the top right and select `Settings`.